 Grades and standardized test scores

 In general, applicants to the MHA program should have an undergraduate GPA of at least a 3.0 and combined verbal and quantitative GRE scores of at least 295 (or the equivalent GMAT score).
 However, we use a portfolio approach to evaluate applicants, assessing each applicant’s GPA in undergraduate and previous graduate work (if applicable), GRE/GMAT scores, reference letters, previous professional experience, and career goal statement.
 This approach allows us to accommodate the limitations of standardized tests.
 It allows us to balance a somewhat lower GRE score with a much higher GPA, experience in or motivation for a healthcare career, and/or strong letters of recommendation.
+The incoming class of fall 2014 had a median GRE score of 301 and median GPA of 3.3.

 Conditional Admission to the MHA Program